What Are The Different Valves For Plumbing Supply?

 What Are Valves?

 Valves are essential parts of water supply systems, wastewater treatment plants, and chemical plants in homes and businesses.
-The uses are to direct water flow, shut off water access, stop water from flowing backward, and change the water pressure within a system.
-Valves are used to connect pipes and control how much water flows through them.
+They direct water flow, shut off water access, stop water from flowing backward, and change the water pressure within a system.
+Valves connect pipes and control how much water flows through them.

 Ball Valve